holmstead/WSAA_coursework/README.md

     | performance_schema |
     +--------------------+

-Selected the new database
+Selected the new database:

     mysql> use holmstead$recipes

-Its empty, so then set up tables like the local database 'recipes'
+The new database is empty, so tables were set up like the local database 'recipe':

     CREATE TABLE recipe (
         id INT NOT NULL AUTO_INCREMENT,